 The first step in diagnosing female fertility is a comprehensive appointment with your fertility physician.
 During this appointment, your medical history and lifestyle will be discussed extensively.
 Topics such as birth control use, menstrual and pregnancy history, current and past sexual practices, medications used, surgical history, other health issues and what your lifestyle is like as well as your work/living environment will all be discussed.

 A thorough physical exam will also be done.
 Areas such as your thyroid, breasts, and hair growth will be looked at.
-A pelvic exam is also an important part of evaluating female fertility, along with a pap smear.
+A pelvic exam is also an important part of female fertility testing, along with a pap smear.

 After this first appointment, your physician may want to proceed with some initial testing.
 This initial testing will evaluate things such as if ovulation is occurring, when it should be occurring, ovarian function, and uterine function during the ovulation process.